Bédarrides

 15 km North of Avignon via the N7.

-As you visit the village, you will realise that it has been able to preserve some of the traces of its past: the Sainte Croix gate, Place du 4 septembre, guarded by its two ancient plane trees, marks the entrance to the main thoroughfare, the Grand rue Charles De Gaulle.
+When you visit the small town of Bédarrides, you will discover that it has managed to preserve some traces of its past: the Sainte Croix gate on Place du 4 Septembre, surrounded by two centuries-old plane trees, marks the entrance to the main thoroughfare, Grand Rue Charles De Gaulle.

 What to see